This experience was originally reported on in November 2019, and all images were taken prior to social distancing and mask practices.

 I think a Robot Party would be a really cool field trip idea, or maybe even fun to bring the robots to your classroom.

-Amped Reality is Great for STEM Education, Too
+Amped Virtual Reality is Great for STEM Education, Too

-Amped Reality VR is a Thrilling, Memorable Experience
+Amped Virtual Reality is a Thrilling, Memorable Experience

-No matter how you choose to enjoy Amped Reality, it’s going to be a blast.
+No matter how you choose to enjoy Amped Virtual Reality, it’s going to be a blast.

 Station rentals are $30 for one hour – unless you have a membership.
 Memberships make station rentals significantly cheaper, and are a great Christmas idea.
 You’d basically be buying them the ultimate travel and game experience.